bobheadxi/bobheadxi.github.io/content/_posts/2020-2-25-figma-report-plugin.md

 }
 ```

-A page can then declare the following map asset to easily get one created on the fly, with all sorts of options to customize it to the given page:
+A page can then declare the following map asset to easily get one created on the fly, with all sorts of options to customise it to the given page:

 ```ts
 template.assets = (data: ProjectData, inputs: {[key in Inputs]: any}): Assets => ({